 Courses that fulfill distribution requirements

-ECON 111, Intro to Microeconomics.
+ECON 111, Introduction to Microeconomics

 Suggested curricular flow through the major